Malu mirisata

-Malu Mirisata (spicy Sri Lankan fish curry) has more of a chili flavor and it's a favorite method of cooking fish in Sri Lanka.
-The dish is popular around the country and mostly in seaboard area where fish and other seafood are staple foods.
+Malu mirisata is a spicy Sri Lankan fish curry with a chili flavor.
+The dish is popular around the country, mostly in seaboard areas where fish and other seafood are staple foods.
 Coconut milk is used in some variations of this dish.
-This can be usually served with rice, bread or string hoppers.
+The dish is usually served with rice, bread or string hoppers.

 History

 This method of cooking fish has its origin in Sri Lanka.

 Preparation

 This is a very simple method of cooking fish with chili as a flavor, and using only a few ingredients.
 This curry is also mass-produced for consumer purchase in packages such as cans and flexible pouches.